-Students enrolling in the Regular Program must complete 60 credits of graduate study including: 12 credits of field practicum, 9 credits of electives, and 39 credits of required coursework.
+Students enrolling in the regular program must complete 60 credits of graduate study including: 12 credits of field practicum, 9 credits of electives, and 39 credits of required coursework.
 BSW graduates in the Regular Program may receive exemption for some coursework, as per admission guidelines.

-Students enrolled in the Advanced Standing Program must complete 36 credits of graduate study including: 6 credits of field practicum, 12 credits of electives, and 18 credits of required coursework including a summer "bridge" course.
+Students enrolled in the advanced standing program must complete 36 credits of graduate study including: 6 credits of field practicum, 12 credits of electives, and 18 credits of required coursework including a summer "bridge" course.

 Due to the cohort nature of this program, all courses must be taken in sequence.
 The Regular Program can be completed in two years full time (four courses per academic semester plus summer courses) or four years part time (two courses a semester).
-The Advanced Standing Program can be completed in one year, full time or two years, part time.
-Both programs are year round.
+The Advanced Standing Program can be completed in one-year, full time, or two years, part time.
+Both programs are year-round.

-Students enroll in either the regular (60 crs.) or the advanced (36 crs.) program.
-Students in the regular program take both the required foundation year and the concentration year courses including three elective courses.
-Students in the advanced program take the required advanced bridge course, the concentration year courses, and four elective courses.
+Students enroll in either the regular (60 credits) or the advanced (36 credits) program.
+Students in the regular program take both the required generalist year and the specialization year courses including three elective courses.
+Students in the advanced program take the required integrative seminar, the specialization year courses, and four elective courses.
+All courses are three credits each.